LiberTEM/LiberTEM/docs/publications/joss/paper.md

 of magnitude faster compared to the performance improvements of essential IT components such as CPU, memory, mass storage and network over the last ten years [@Weber2018].
-The LiberTEM open source platform [@Clausen2019] is designed to match the growing performance requirements of EM data processing.
+The LiberTEM open source platform [@Clausen2019] is designed to match the growing performance requirements of EM data processing [@Weber2020].

 # Motivation